-D5 Indicate all items required of transfer students to apply for admission:
+- \Rightarrow 13 semester credit hours - D5.
+Indicate all items required of transfer students to apply for admission:

-Required of All Recommended of All Recommended of Some Required of Some Not Required
+Required of All Recommended of All Recommended of Some Required of Some Not required

-High school transcript Х
+High school transcript

-College transcript(s) Х
+College transcript(s) \boxtimes

-Essay or personal
+Essay or personal statement \boxtimes

-statement Х

-Interview Х
+Interview \boxtimes

-Standardized test scores Х
+Standardized test scores \boxtimes

-Statement of good

-standing from prior institution(s) х
+Statement of good standing from prior institution(s) \boxtimes

-D6 of transfer applicants, specify (on a 4.0 scale): 2.5 D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):
+D6.
+If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale):